Gravitational Wave Birefringence from Fuzzy Dark Matter: Conclusion and Discussion

 The FDM is a promising DM candidate which can possibly solve many problems faced in the sub-galactic scale.
 If such a FDM can be identified as an axion-like particle with an additional gravitational CS coupling, GWs are expected to show the parity-violating birefringence phenomena when propagating in the nontrivial FDM background.
 Especially, provided the complicated granular structures displayed in recent simulations, we are led to considering the GW propagation in a general spacetime-dependent FDM field profile.
 By using the famous eikonal approximation, we find that GWs do not exhibit any velocity birefringence in the CS gravity, no matter if there is a FDM background field.
 However, the inclusion of the imaginary part in the GW dispersion relations gives rise to the amplitude birefringence, {\it i.e.}, one circular polarization is enhanced whereas the other suppressed.
 Due to the local nature of this galactic birefringence, the obtained effect only depends on the GW frequency without any reliance on the GW event distance.
-More remarkably, such amplitude modifications of the left- and right-handed polarizations oscillate in time with the period controlled by the FDM scalar mass.
-Also, we have considered the extra-galactic FDM-induced contribution to the GW birefringence, which can be safely neglected since it is suppressed by the corresponding cosmological DM density.
+More remarkably, such amplitude modifications of the left- and right-handed polarizations oscillate in time with the period controlled by the FDM scalar mass. {We have taken into account the spatial incoherence of the FDM field in the galactic halo, finding that this effect tends to vanish in average due to the random distribution of the field phase over the galaxy.} Finally, the extra-galactic FDM-induced contribution to the GW birefringence has also been considered, which is shown to be subdominant owing to the suppression from the cosmological DM density.